lpollier/battmon/README.md

 ## Bonus

-If you are motivated, qualified and experienced in electronics, I propose a [reverse engineering schematic][ERA-201B1_reverse_engineering_schematic] of the PCB inside the Sony Aibo ERA-201B1 battery pack and for the curious and do-it-yourself repair enthusiasts, I provide a [re-cell tutorial][ERA-201B1_recell_tutorial] on how to refill it.
+If you are motivated, qualified and experienced in electronics, I propose a [reverse engineering schematic][ERA-201B1_reverse_engineering_schematic] of the Sony Aibo ERA-201B1 battery pack PCB and for the curious and do-it-yourself repair enthusiasts, I offer a [re-cell tutorial][ERA-201B1_recell_tutorial] on how to refill it.

 There is also a promising [Aibo-ERS-xxx-battery][Aibo_ERS_xxx_battery] project by [r00li][r00li] who wants to use newer components to replace the original battery packs while remaining compatible with Aibo robots.